 Ironbridge Walking Festival

-The draft programme for 2015 should be available on the site towards the end of November and the confirmed programme by the middle of February when bookings will be possible.
+The 2016 draft programme will be available on this site towards the end of November 2015 and the final programme will be published early 2016 when booking will be possible.

 We look forward to seeing old friends and new walkers between 30 April and 08 May 2016.
 If you would like to know more about the Festival please contact email@example.com.